Skip to main content

 If you receive credentials but S3 operations fail, the issue is in your access policies.
 Check that at least one organization access policy:

-If you are using bucket access policies in addition to organization policies, confirm they allow the required actions for the relevant principal ARNs.
+If you’re also using bucket access policies alongside organization policies, confirm they allow the required actions for the relevant principal ARNs.
 Be aware that explicit Deny statements can override other Allow statements.
 For a step-by-step guide to federating CKS workloads with AI Object Storage specifically, see CKS Workload Federation for AI Object Storage.